muxinc/mux-stats-sdk-react-native-video/DemoApp/README.md

 # Setup

 1. `yarn install`
+1. `yarn start`- in one terminal window
-1. `yarn ios` - runs the app in the ios simulator
+1. `yarn ios` - (new terminal window) - runs the app in the ios simulator.
+You will have to have XCode and simulators installed.
-1. `yarn android` - runs the app in the android emulator
+1. `yarn android` - (new terminal window) - runs the app in the android emulator.
+You will have to have Android Studio and emulators involved